 This is everything that doesn’t fit under #1 or #2.
 They are constructed in such a way that a part of the roof, or the entire roof, can be lifted on all 4 corners using internal gas rams (thus creating space to stand up straight).
 You access your bed from the inside of your vehicle.
 Depending on the construction you can store the bedding on your bed, or need to put it somewhere else when taking down the roof.

-What these tents have in common with soft-shell RTTs:
+What these rooftop tents have in common with soft-shell RTTs:

 - Sleeping high off the ground in a tent with mesh panels on all sides, which allows for maximum ventilation.
 You’ll have maximum comfort in sultry regions – or at least less uncomfortable nights than when sleeping inside a closed car or in a tent on the ground.

-- Rooftop tents but also the integrated versions can be a bit of a problem in windy areas such as the Patagonia.
+- Rooftop tents but also the integrated versions can be a bit of a problem in windy areas such as in Patagonia.
 The noise and buffeting have kept many overlanders awake.

 The latter brings me to a general recommendation:

-Consider building/equipping your rig in such a way that you can sleep inside the car (r with the roof closed) as well.
+Consider building/equipping your rig in such a way that you can sleep inside the car as well (that is, with the roof closed).
 Not just for when it is too windy, but also in cities or other areas where you’d rather be inconspicuous as campers and/or be able to drive away quickly if need by without first having to break up camp.